hassaanbinaslam/Reviewer-Notes/Becoming a Udacity Code Reviewer.md

 ###Connect Learners:
-A good Code Revier connects the student to a source of knowledge they did not previously have.
+A good Code Reviewer connects the student to a source of knowledge they did not previously have.

 Examples: